4 Fitness Stocks to Buy for the Exercising-at-Home Era

 Planet Fitness (PLNT), Foot Locker (FL), any other fitness enterprise whose business model is predicated on human beings entering their stores/gyms—those companies aren’t doing so well.
 But the companies that cater to the working-out-from-home spike are benefitting from Covid-19.

 A couple of the names on this list are all-weather fitness stocks—companies so large and familiar that they tend to do well regardless of whether people are exercising at home or going to the gym.
-But the pandemic has certainly helped them, as more Americans are turning to exercise for both their physical and mental health—and to shake the monotony and boredom of being at home most of the time.
+But the pandemic has certainly helped them, as more Americans are turning to exercise for both their physical and mental health—and to shake the monotony and boredom from being at home most of the time.
 Hiking a mountain or going for a long bike ride or brisk jog are great ways to get out of the house and get some fresh air.

 4 Fitness Stocks to Consider